NomadHK/salt/README.md

 4. Lines 550-556 create the init scripts.

-4. Read lines 2069-2091 for post-installation instruction.
+4. Read lines 2069-2091 for post-install instruction.